 As a result of the pilot program's success, the DOJ formally adopted an enhanced version of the program to further encourage companies to voluntarily disclose FCPA-related misconduct.
 Under the revised policy, when a company voluntarily self-discloses misconduct, fully cooperates, timely and appropriately remediates and agrees to disgorge any ill-gotten profits, there is a presumption that the DOJ will decline to prosecute the company.
 That presumption will be overcome only if there are aggravating circumstances related to the nature and seriousness of the offense, such as where the company was a repeat offender or where the misconduct was pervasive, involved executive management or resulted in significant corporate profits.
-Recently, DOJ officials indicated that they are applying the principles of the FCPA enforcement policy as "non-binding guidance" in corporate investigations outside the FCPA arena.
+Recently, DOJ officials clarified that the FCPA enforcement policy applies when an acquiror unearths FCPA violations in connection with an acquisition, and indicated that they are employing the policy's principles as "non-binding guidance" in corporate investigations outside the FCPA arena.